QBiz Leads AI

 How do I check whether AI already mentions my practice?

-You can run this self-test today, for nothing, in about fifteen minutes, and it is the honest starting point before any spend.
-Open ChatGPT, Google's AI Mode and Perplexity, and ask each one the questions a real patient asks in your area: "best dentist in [your town]", "NHS dentist near me taking on patients", "emergency dentist in [your area] today", "dentist for nervous patients in [town]".
-Watch three things in each reply: whether your practice is named at all, where in the answer it appears if it is, and which sources the reply is leaning on.
+You can run this self-test today, for nothing, in about fifteen minutes, and it is the sensible starting point before any spend.
+Run the searches your patients run, one engine at a time across ChatGPT, Google's AI Mode and Perplexity, trying phrases like a nervous patient's "dentist for nervous patients in [town]", an urgent "emergency dentist in [your area] today", "NHS dentist near me taking on patients" and the broad "best dentist in [your town]".
+Look at three things in each reply: whether your practice is named at all, whereabouts in the answer it lands, and which sources the reply draws on.

-Run each prompt a few times, because the answer shifts between attempts, and it is the recurring pattern rather than any single reply that tells you where you genuinely stand.
-Absent from every answer points to a foundational gap: indexing, consistency, or thin content.
+The reply changes from one attempt to the next, so repeat each prompt several times and let the recurring pattern, not any single answer, tell you where you genuinely stand.
+A practice missing from every answer has a foundational problem underneath: indexing, consistency, or content too thin to quote.
 Named only alongside a particular competitor is a prompt to study what they hold that you do not, because the distance between their online presence and yours is your worklist: fresher reviews, a live NHS listing, clearer fee and service pages, facts that agree across the web.

 Finish with the index check (site:yourpractice.co.uk in Bing), because no results there explains a great deal of absence in ChatGPT and is the first thing to put right.
 That self-test is deliberately the same first step a paid audit takes; doing it yourself first means you start any further work already knowing where you leak.